 Review

-If you’re unable to swallow a normal prenatal vitamin whole (or it makes you gag), this is without a doubt your best bet.
+If youโre unable to swallow a normal prenatal vitamin whole (or it makes you gag), this is without a doubt your best bet.
+Yes, these gummies are a little pricey, but they are made using all-natural ingredients and are the best prenatal gummy vitamins youโll find.

-You’ll need to chew four small gummies a day, and you can do them all at once or spread them out throughout the day (particularly excellent if you have a super-sensitive stomach).
+Youโll need to chew four small gummies a day, and you can do them all at once or spread them out throughout the day (particularly excellent if you have a super-sensitive stomach).
+Fortunately, they taste excellent!
+(Note: these do have added sugar for flavor.)

-If you just can’t swallow a pill, you’re subject to allergic reactions, and you have a sensitive stomach, this is a surefire way to get a prenatal supplement in you every day.
+If you just canโt swallow a pill, youโre subject to allergic reactions, and you have a sensitive stomach, this is a surefire way to get a prenatal supplement in you every day.

 Best Prenatal Vitamins with DHA